DotMG/SpeedSolfaPDF/README.md

 ## Format
 SpeedSolfaPDF invents a new format to speed up the creation of a Solfa PDF.
 The [specification of this format](https://github.com/DotMG/SpeedSolfaPDF/wiki/Le-format) is available in French in the wiki.

+## Running
+    php run.php [options] source-file.txt

+available options are actually:

+    -s : activate smartWidth.
+With smartWidth activated, SpeedSolfaPDF tries its best to align a line on double vertical lines or single long vertical lines (separator code / or | ) --smart-width : the same as -s